catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 ########

 This section shows a more in depth view of clusters and their uses.
-It goes over the process of creating clusters, which is already covered in quick start section of this documentation.
-If you have gone through that you don't need to follow all of the examples again.
+It goes over the process of creating clusters, similar to the quickstart section but the difference in the following example is that it covers information more relevant to a production ready cluster.

 ******************
 What is a cluster?
 ******************

-A container cluster is the foundation of the Kubernetes Engine, it consists of one or more **master node(s)** and one or more **woker node(s)**.
+A container cluster is the foundation of the Kubernetes Engine, it consists of one or more **master node(s)** and one or more **worker node(s)**.
 It is made up of a collection of compute, networking, and storage resources necessary to run any given workloads.
-Communication between them is by way of a shared network.
+Communication between them is achieved by way of a shared network.
-An entire system may be comprised of multiple clusters.

 The ``master`` server is the control plane of the cluster consisting of a collection of services responsible for providing the centralised scheduling,